 - An inability to have or enjoy sexual intercourse

 Despite the potential embarrassment around this condition, it is important to be proactive about treating Peyronie’s disease.
 The sooner you take action, the better your chances of achieving a positive outcome.

 Peyronie’s Disease Diagnosis

 Peyronie’s disease should always be diagnosed by a qualified medical professional such as a urologist.
 Patients should expect to encounter the following steps during the examination:

 - Detailed questions about symptoms, daily activities, and complications

-- A full physical examination, typically including palpation of the non-erect penis
+- Full physical examination, typically including palpation of the non-erect penis

 - You may be asked to take a photo of your erect penis to help with the evaluation

-- Other diagnostic testing, such as ultrasound, can help detect scar tissue formation and measure blood flow
+- Diagnostic testing, such as ultrasound, can help detect scar tissue formation and measure blood flow